How do we prevent checked baggage loss during air travel?

 How to recover your lost checked baggage – quickly and efficiently

-Additionally, check before handing over that the zippers are closed, the straps are fastened, and the baggage is not damaged – it can come loose during handling..
+If traveling with someone, divide your clothes and personal belongings in both bags.
+Additionally, check before handing over that the zippers are closed, straps fastened, and the baggage is not damaged.